 Provide an evaluation from an international education evaluation service with a copy of a current work authorization visa, permanent resident card or US passport.
 Note: For degrees earned abroad, the transcripts must be evaluated for US equilvalency by an education evaluation agency.

 - Do not use highlighters of any color on your documents.
 Highlighted information is blacked out and unreadable by our digital scanning system.
-Highlighted documents may be returned to you.
+Highlighted documents may not be processed.

 - Processing fees are non-refundable.

-- You may pay by personal check, money order, or certified check made payable to the Department of Public Instruction.
-You may also pay by Visa or MasterCard.
-If you wish to pay by credit card, fill out the credit card payment form (pdf, 56kb).
+- You may pay by Visa or MasterCard by filling out the credit card payment form (pdf, 56kb).